 How this is going to be built??

+Subordination: Existing easements, shown within the future ROW dedication, must be subordinate to the county.
+These utilities/owners must agree their easements or access rights come after the county ROW.
+This is similar to being first lien holder on a property.

-Subordination: this easement to the public with Duke, Bell and others on Highland Green - the issue is that the project will need to extend onto the apartment’s property when designed.
-That is an easement needed.
+Dedication of ROW: the issue is that the project will need to extend onto the apartment’s property when designed.
+What happens when roadwork extends outside of existing easement?

-Option: If needed twp. will do Imminent Domain.
+Option: If needed, twp. will do Imminent Domain.

 Confirmed to the County: The roadway easement is owned by BT

-Easement: Need temporary access easement for UDF site.
+Easement: Need subordination and temporary access easement for UDF site.

-Issue: Maintain traffic to highland green apartments
+Issue: Maintain traffic to highland green apartments during construction

 Issue: construction traffic to the project site - Engineer will need to run a maintenance of traffic plan; Water Main issue has been in conversation UDF and Lakota Lakes will need to provide the temp easement.